Welcome to the National Insurance Commission

 The Deputy Commissioner (F&A) is responsible to the Commissioner for the day-to-day control of the financial affairs and administration of the Commission; and perform such other duties as the Commissioner or the Board may from time to time assign to him.
 His tenure is for a period of 5 years in the first instance and may be reappointed for a further 5 years and no more.

 The Commission operates under three (3) different Divisions namely: Commissioner For Insurance’s Division, Technical Division and, the Finance & Administration Division.
 Each Division is headed by the Executive Management.
-Under the CFI’ Division are: Legal and Board Secretariat; Corporate Affairs; Audit, Procurement and, Information Technology.
-Under the Technical Division headed by the DCT are: Inspectorate Directorate; Authorisation & Policy Directorate, Enforcement & Compliance Unit and, Complaint Bureau Unit.
-The Finance and Administration Division headed by the DCF&A comprises of Finance & Accounts; Administration & Human Resources, Supervision Directorates and, Servicom Unit.
+Under the CFI’ Division are: Legal and Board Secretariat; Corporate Affairs; Audit; Procurement; Information Technology; Research, Statistics and Corporate Strategy directorate.
+Under the Technical Division headed by the DCT are: Inspectorate Directorate; Authorization & Policy Directorate, Supervision Directorate; Enforcement & Compliance Unit and, Complaint Bureau Unit.
+The Finance and Administration Division headed by the DCF&A comprises of Finance & Accounts; Administration & Human Resources and Servicom Unit.
 Directors who head the various functional directorates of the Commission are formally appointed following a rigorous selection process.
 The Commissioner delegates various powers and functions to directors and staff reporting to him, to ensure that the Commission’s business is carried out efficiently and effectively.
 Delegations are reviewed regularly and delegates are expected to act in accordance with policies and procedures approved by the Commission.

 The Commissioner and the two Deputy Commissioners set priorities, appoints and evaluates the performance of the directors, and approves delegations, budgets and business plans for each directorate.
 Through day-to-day contact with executive management and staff, and through written reports, the Commissioner stays informed about operational performance, finance, human resources, information technology and all other matters.